laravel/cashier-stripe/UPGRADE.md

 $user->subscription()->addPrice('price_xxx');
 ```

 All changes are mostly method renames.

-Additionally, to fully migrate away from the Plans terminology, the `stripe_plan` columns on the `subscriptions` and `subscription_items` tables have been renamed to `stripe_price`.
+Additionally, to fully migrate away from the "Plans" terminology, the `stripe_plan` columns on the `subscriptions` and `subscription_items` tables have been renamed to `stripe_price`.
 You will need to write a migration to rename these columns:

 ```php
 Schema::table('subscriptions', function (Blueprint $table) {